frangrit/frangrit.github.io/projects.md

 - **With:** Rumors
 - **When:** 2017

-## 📕 Practical insights for a custom CMS UX
+## 📕 Practical insights for a custom CMS

 Folio is the web-based CMS and fulfillment software used by Verso Books, the largest radical publishing house in the English-speaking world.
 Early in my tenure at Rumors, I performed a rigorous audit and analysis of the software, evaluating shortcomings and suggesting improvements in an exhaustive document along with interactive wireframes.
 I also conducted user interviews with editorial, engineering, and executive staff to assess pain points and discover desired improvements.